Manuel17410/Smart-Waste-Classifier-for-Germany-s-Recycling-System-using-Neural-Networks/README.md

 Accuracy:

- * Training accuracy improves significantly, starting from 14.7% in Epoch 1 and reaching 99.3% by Epoch 20.
+ * Training accuracy improves significantly, starting from 15.7% in Epoch 1 and reaching 99.3% by Epoch 20.
- * Validation accuracy also increases from 38.1% in Epoch 1, peaking at 76% in Epoch 18, before slightly decreasing to 69.7% by Epoch 20.
+ * Validation accuracy also increases from 32.3% in Epoch 1, peaking at 80,2% in Epoch 20, , showing the model generalizes well on unseen data.

 Loss:

-* Training loss consistently decreases, indicating that the model is learning well, starting at 3.08 and reducing to 0.026 by Epoch 20.
+* Training loss consistently decreases, indicating that the model is learning well, starting at 2.75 and reducing to 0.018 by Epoch 20.
-* Validation loss fluctuates, decreasing at first but increasing after Epoch 8, suggesting some potential overfitting.
-It starts at 1.98, reaches a low of 1.31 in Epoch 14, and ends at 1.65 in Epoch 20.
+* Validation loss decreases overall, although there are some fluctuations (starting at 2.07, peaking around 1.5162, and ending at 1.34577).
+These fluctuations can indicate some overfitting in the middle epochs but suggest eventual improvement.

 ## Plot Performance

-## Testing
+## Testing and Results

-The model was evaluated using a dataset consisting of 20 images from each of the nine categories.
-The results demonstrated strong classification performance, with accuracy ranging from 16 out of 20 to a perfect score of 20 out of 20 in four of the categories.
+The initial model demonstrated strong performance, achieving a precision of 0.9667, a recall of 1.0000, and an accuracy of 0.7812.
+Testing the model further confirmed its effectiveness, yielding an accuracy of approximately 85,6%.
+(Testing was made in 20 pictures of each category)